nodejs/node-addon-api/doc/value.md

 bool Napi::Value::IsExternal() const;
 ```

-Returns `true` if the underlying value is a N-API external object or `false`
+Returns `true` if the underlying value is a Node-API external object or `false`
 otherwise.

 ### IsFunction